 Regular cardio workouts have so many benefits that they should always be included in your weekly workout schedule, regardless of your goals.
 Cardio can help with weight management, improves insulin sensitivity, help you relax and sleep better, and improves your cardiac health.
 All great things!

-The general guidelines state that healthy adults should engage in at least 150 minutes of cardio per week.
+The general guidelines state that healthy adults should engage in at least 150 minutes of exercise per week.
 That’s only 20 min of movement per day.
 It doesn’t have to be full-out “I think I’m going to die” cardio either.
 Just getting your heart rate elevated for this period of time is enough to reap most of the benefits.

 Take me, for example – some of my favorite types of cardio are dancing, hiking, circuit training, walking the dog, and boxing.
 I recently gave spinning a try, and though I really wanted to love it, after 7 spinning classes I just had to admit that I didn’t enjoy it at all.
 So I won’t be doing that again anytime soon.